yiannisp1822/python-challenge-1/README.md

 	1. Install Python: Make sure you have Python 3 installed on your system.
 	2. Run the Script: Download the Python file and run it using the following command in your terminal or command prompt: python menu.py
 	3. Interaction: The program will display the menu, ask you to select items, and specify quantities.
-You will be able to continue ordering multiple items until you choose to stop.
+You can continue ordering multiple items until you choose to stop.
 	4. Receipt Generation: Once you’ve completed your order, the program will display a detailed receipt, showing the items you ordered, their quantities, prices, and the total cost.

 ## Order Flow
     •	The system first displays the menu to the customer.
     •	The customer can select a category and then pick an item from that category.
     •	Input validation ensures that only valid menu numbers and quantities are accepted.
-    •	The customer’s selections are stored in the order_list with each order item represented as a dictionary containing Item name, Price, and Quantity.
+    •	The customer’s selections are stored in the order_list, with each order item represented as a dictionary containing the Item name, Price, and Quantity.

 ## Example Interaction
 	Welcome to the variety food truck.
-	From which menu would you like to order?
+	Which menu would you like to order from?
 	1: Snacks
 	2: Meals
 	3: Drinks